-The ALMEMO® 2690-8 data logger has 5 electrically isolated measuring inputs for all ALMEMO® sensors.
-Over 20 channels in the sensor connectors and 4 device internal function channels with more than 70 measuring ranges are provided with unlimited measuring possibilities.
-The device can be operated by means of the LCD graphic display and a softkey keypad with cursor block.
+The ALMEMO® 2890-9 data logger has 9 electrically isolated measuring inputs - suitable for all ALMEMO® sensors.
+The measuring possibilities are virtually unlimited; there are 36 channels in the sensor connectors and 4 device-internal function channels - with over 70 measuring ranges.
+For operation purposes the device incorporates an LCD graphics display, a thumb-wheel, and a soft-key keypad with cursor block.
 User menus can be configured to adapt the display for any application.
 The data logger function is carried out by a real time clock and a 512kB EEPROM memory for approximately 100000 measured values.
 Two output sockets allow for connecting any ALMEMO® output modules, for example, the digital interface, memory card, analogue output, trigger input or alarm contacts.
 Several devices can be networked by simply connecting them with network cables.